bonsaiiV/ChunkAlign/README.md

    `execute as @e[tag=<your tag here>] at @s run <your command here>`
 ## Example
 You can find an example datapack under the `example` folder.

+## Contributing
+Anyone is free to contribute but please take note of the style guide lines in [CONTRIBUTING.md](./CONTRIBUTING.md) or your pull request won't be accepted.
+Furthermore please keep the main point of this datapack in mind before adding unnessesary features which makes this datapack bloated.